asyncapi/generator/docs/generator_template.md

 Check out your shiny new generated files at output.
 ```

-And navigating to the **project** directory, you should see a **client.py** file; the only content is Temperature Service.
+And navigating to the **test/project** directory, you should see a **client.py** file; the only content is `Temperature Service`.

 Let's break down the previous command:

 - `asyncapi generate fromTemplate` is how you use AsyncAPI generator via the AsyncAPI CLI.
-- `asyncapi.yaml` points to your AsyncAPI document.
+- `test/fixtures/asyncapi.yml` points to your AsyncAPI document.
 - `./` specifies the location of your template.
 - `-o` determines where to output the result.

 ## Creating a template

-We will create an MQTT-supported template that will generate a Python client from the template and the AsyncAPI document above.
+You will create an MQTT-supported template that will generate a Python client from the template and the AsyncAPI document above.

 In this section, you'll:

 1. Write the MQTT client code.
-2. Write code to test the client works
+2. Write code to test the client works.
 3. Update the template to use the client code.
-4. Setup a script to help you run this code
+4. Setup a script to help you run this code.
 5. Template your code.

 ## 1. Create the client